-In case the HDSP MADI resides within a chain of devices receiving word clock, plug a T-adapter into its BNC input jack, and the cable supplying the word clock signal to one end of the adapter.
-Connect the free end to the next device in the chain via a further BNC cable.
-The last device in the chain should be terminated using another T-adapter and a 75 Ohm resistor (available as short BNC plug).
-Of course devices with internal termination do not need T-adaptor and terminator plug.
+In case Hammerfall DSP resides within a chain of devices receiving word clock, plug a Tadapter into Hammerfall DSP's BNC input jack and the cable supplying the word clock signal to one end of the adapter (as above), but connect the free end to the next device in the chain via a further BNC cable.
+The last device in the chain should be terminated using another T-adapter and a terminator plug as described in the previous paragraph.